Freeongoo/spring-examples/test-dbunit/readme.md

     }
 ```

 # Important!
-When use @MockBean
+When used @MockBean

-config must be:
+Configuration must be:
 ```
 @TestExecutionListeners(value = {
         TransactionalTestExecutionListener.class,